aniruddha-adhikary/shantofy/CONTEXT.md

-# Shantofy
+# Thamen

-## What is Shantofy?
+## What is Thamen?

-Shantofy is an Android app that helps manage and filter notifications from specific apps.
+Thamen is an Android app that helps manage and filter notifications from specific apps.
 Its primary purpose is to keep certain apps running in the background by maintaining a persistent notification, while preventing those apps from showing their own notifications that might distract the user.